-Mr. Cepeda then asked Ms. Smart, chair of the Academic and Student Affairs

-Committee, to provide a report from that committee.
+Mr. Cepeda then asked Ms. Smart, chair of the Academic and Student Affairs Committee, to provide a report from that committee.
 Ms. Smart stated that the committee met that morning and that she attended the meeting with Mr. Cepeda, Mr. Edwards, Mr. McMillan, Mr. Mitchell, Mr. Newsome, and Ms. Humphrey.
 Ms. Smart said Dr. King attended as a guest.
-Ms. Smart said the committee approved the minutes of the meeting of November 14, 2018, and that the committee reviewed the agenda items within the purview of the committee on the Board's agenda, as well as agenda items within the purview of the Governance, Personnel, and Ethics Committee and University Healthcare System Committee, following cancellation of those meetings due to weather.
+Ms. Smart said the committee approved the minutes of the meeting of November 14, 2018, and that the committee reviewed the agenda items within the purview of the Governance, Personnel, and Ethics Committee and University Healthcare System Committee, following cancellation of those meetings due to weather.
 Ms. Smart listed those items.
 She said there was no new or old business, and she announced that the next meeting of this committee will be held on March 13, 2019.